 5 Surprising Things That Cause Conflict

-Well, that is opening a big can of worms, isn’t?
-Conflicts, heated discussions and ‘intense fellowships”; it really doesn’t matter what we call them.
+Conflicts, heated discussions or ‘intense fellowships”- it does matter what we call them, conflict is conflict.
 We can’t live with people and we can’t live without them.
 People are the joy of our existence and sometimes the bane of our existence (we might think).
 None of us wakes up each morning thinking “Now how can I be disagreeable today”?
-“What can I do that will cause some conflict”?
+“What can I do that will cause some conflict “?
 Of course not!
 But often we end up there anyway.
 So why is it that we end up in these situations.
 How do we go from being reasonably nice people to Dr. Jekyll and Mr. Hyde overnight?

 It’s Easier to Blame